Never Let a Funeral Home or Cemetery Take Advantage of Your Family Again.

 But it is always better to discuss, prepare, and pre-plan a funeral before it is needed.
 Failure to plan is a recipe for heartbreak, embarrassment, financial devastation, and extreme family conflict.

 Funeral Negotiators provides independent advice and planning.
 You keep control.
 You decide from a position of knowledge and strength.
-You will be very pleased and confident with our advice.
+You will be very pleased and confident with our advice, whether you are calling us for the first time when a death has already occurred or you are planning yours or a loved one's funeral before death has occurred.

 Not funeral directors.
 We do not sell funeral merchandise/services.
 When we save you money, we ask you for a percentage of what we saved your family.
 We prove it to you.